VOLKSWAGEN PASSENGER CARS USES NICE DCV FOR HIGH-PERFORMANCE 3D REMOTE VISUALIZATION

 In our case story we describe the doob offering and how NICE DCV enables the live interactive high-end remote 3D experience:

-Listen in to our interview about the unique NICE DCV use case with doob CEO and Founder Vladimir Puhalac conducted with Terry Fisher and Karsten Gaier from NI SP GmbH via NICE DCV in a doob Metaverse in the cloud attending from multiple locations in Europe:
+Listen in to our interview about the unique NICE DCV use case with doob CEO and Founder Vladimir Puhalac conducted with Terry Fisher and Karsten Gaier from NI SP GmbH.
+The interview was hosted via NICE DCV in a doob Metaverse in the cloud attending from multiple locations in Europe: